Sechelt (steamboat): Complaints about mechanical condition

-On March 30, 1911, Augustus Charles Kick, an experienced man who had served as Sechelts chief engineer from about March 4 to March 17, 1911, testified that her bilge pumps were inadequate and she tended to ship a lot of water when the engine was working, apparently the result of the loss of two of her propeller blades.
+On March 30, 1911, Augustus Charles Kick, an experienced man who had served as Sechelts chief engineer from about March 4 to March 17, 1911, testified that her bilge pumps were inadequate and she tended to ship a lot of water when the engine was working, apparently being the result of the loss of two of her propeller blades.
 The engineer considered Sechelt unstable unless she were well-ballasted, and if cargo were carried only on the main deck (instead of in the hold, which was entirely used for a coal bunker except for some ballast forward), in his opinion her instability would increase.
 The engineer testified that he had left Sechelt for this reason.
 Kick described the weather conditions on the day of the sinking but ascribed the accident entirely to the vessel's instability.

 [A] heavy gale prevailed the whole of the day and would cause a heavy sea in the Straits, dangerous to most small craft even in thorough good working order and stability, which the Sechelt was not in my opinion.